2007–08 Calgary Flames season: Draft picks

-The Flames made five selections at the 2007 NHL Entry Draft in Columbus, Ohio.
+The Flames made five selections at the 2007 NHL entry draft in Columbus, Ohio.
 Calgary selected Swedish forward Mikael Backlund with their first selection, 24th overall.
 Heading into the draft, Backlund was the second highest ranked European prospect, and 10th overall, by International Scouting Services.
 Backlund joined third round selection John Negrin in making their NHL debuts with the Flames in the 2008–09 season.
-The Flames tragically lost their fifth round draft pick, Mickey Renaud, when the 19-year-old captain of the Windsor Spitfires collapsed and died in his home late in the 2007–08 OHL season.
+The Flames lost their fifth round draft pick, Mickey Renaud, when the 19-year-old captain of the Windsor Spitfires collapsed and died in his home late in the 2007–08 OHL season.
 The Ontario Hockey League created a new trophy in his honour, the Mickey Renaud Captain's Trophy in 2009.